graffiome/graffiome/PRESS-RELEASE.md

 ## Solution ##

-We created a nonofficial Google Chrome Extension and combined that with a Firebase database to give control of the web back to its users.
+We created a Google Chrome Extension and combined that with a Firebase database to give control of the web back to its users.

 ## Quote from You ##